Harold Walker (British Army officer): Later career

-In 1920, Walker returned to England was made commanded of the 48th (South Midland) Division, a division of the Territorial Force.
-In 1923, he was promoted to lieutenant-general.
-From 1924 to 1928, he served as General Officer Commanding-in-Chief, Southern Command, India.
+In July 1919, Walker returned to England was made commanded of the 48th (South Midland) Division, a division of the Territorial Force.

-Walker retired from the army in 1928.
+In January 1923 he was promoted to lieutenant general and in April he relinquished command of the 48th Division.
+In May he was made colonel of his old regiment, the DCLI.
+From March 1924 to March 1928, when he gave up the appointment, he served as general officer commanding-in-chief, Southern Command, India.
+Unemployed, he was then placed on half-pay in March 1928 and retired from the army in May.

 Legacy

 Walker Lines at Bodmin in Cornwall was a Second World war camp build as an extension to the DCLI Barracks.
 It was used to harbour men evacuated from Dunkirk and later to house troops for the D-Day landings.
 In the 1950s it was the site of the Joint Services School for Linguists.
 The site is now and industrial estate but still known as 'Walker Lines'.

 Personal life

 In 1887, Walker married Harriet Edith Coulthard.
 Together they had two sons.

 On 5 November 1934, Walker died in Crediton, Devon, England; he was aged 72.
 He was survived by his wife and children.